histolab/histolab/CONTRIBUTING.md

 Otherwise, before starting contributing to Histolab, test that your local environment is up and running.
 Here some steps:

+Histolab uses [poetry](https://python-poetry.org) to create an isolated environment and manage package dependencies.
+To prepare your system, ensure you have an official distribution of Python version 3.7+ and install Poetry using one of the commands provided in [poetry documentation](https://python-poetry.org/docs/#installation).

 - In the project root run:

   `poetry install`